ItsHariii/EmoryHacks/backend/README.md

-# Aurea Backend API
+# Ovi Backend API

-FastAPI-based backend for the Aurea pregnancy nutrition and wellness platform.
+FastAPI-based backend for the Ovi pregnancy nutrition and wellness platform.

 ## 🚀 Quick Start